-Need extra cash, but don't know where to start?
-Your body is literally a money-making machine!
-Did you know that you can donate plasma for money?
+Need extra cash, but don’t know where to start?
+Your body is literally a cash making machine!
+Did you know that you can get paid to donate plasma?

 I couldn’t believe I was standing in a blood plasma donation facility, getting ready to be hooked up — literally — to a giant whirring machine.
 I’m terrified of needles.

-I found out a few minutes later that my veins were too small to take the large-bore needles they use in the donation process.
+I found out that my veins were too small to take the large-bore needles they use in the donation process.
 I left the facility that day feeling partially relieved and partially peeved that I wasn’t eligible to go through with it.

 I’d been looking for ways to make some extra money, and the facility would have paid me $40 per visit for my plasma if I went in eight times that month.
 That $320 sum would have taken a big chunk out of my student loan debt.

 I’m not alone, either.
-There are hundreds of plasma collection centers across the U.S., many of them located near college campuses with oodles of cash-strapped students.
+There are hundreds of plasma collection centers across the United States, many of them located near college campuses filled with cash-strapped students.
 These facilities can be a great way to make some extra money.
-But there are a few things you should know before you start getting paid to donate plasma:
+But there are a few things you should know before you start getting paid to donate plasma.

 How Does Plasma Donation Work?

-Plasma is the liquid part of your blood that contains all sorts of molecules that keep you alive, like antibodies and blood clotting agents.
+Plasma is the liquid in your blood that contains all sorts of molecules to keep you alive, such as antibodies and blood clotting agents.

 For thousands of people with rare immune or blood-clotting diseases, plasma-related treatments literally mean the difference between life and death.

-In order to be a qualified donor, you must be an adult who weighs at least 110 lbs.; have no recent piercings or tattoos; pass a brief physical exam (complete with finger sticks); follow a diet that includes between 50 and 80 grams of protein; pass a medical history screening; and — of course — have large-enough veins.
+In order to be a qualified donor, you must be an adult who weighs at least 110 pounds; pass a brief physical exam (complete with finger sticks); follow a diet that includes between 50 and 80 grams of protein; pass a medical history screening; and — of course — have large-enough veins.

-Plasma donation is a relatively straightforward process.
-You go in and have a needle placed in your arm.
-A machine draws your blood out, skims off some of the plasma, adds some saline to your blood to replace the lost fluid, and returns it back to your body through the needle.
+The donation itself is a relatively straightforward process.
+A needle is placed in your arm.
+A machine draws your blood, skims off some of the plasma, adds saline to the already-drawn blood to replace the lost fluid, and then returns it back to your body through the needle.

-You end up with a small bottle of straw-colored plasma, which the collection facility then buys from you.
-Plasma collection facilities will generally let you donate up to twice weekly.
+The entire process results in a small bottle of straw-colored plasma, which the collection facility then buys from you.
+Plasma collection facilities will generally let you donate twice weekly.

-How Much Will I Get Paid to Donate Plasma?
+How Much Will I Be Paid to Donate Plasma?

 Different companies offer different compensation rates that are often confusing.
 For example, many companies offer bonuses for your first month, or if you complete a certain number of donations per month.
-They'll also generally pay you with a debit card, and these often come with various fees.
-So before you go in, make sure that you understand how the company will pay you.
+They’ll also generally pay you with a debit card, and those often come with various fees.
+So before you go in, be sure that you understand how the company will pay you.

-CSL Plasma – a company that operates near me – offers up to $400 per month.
+CSL Plasma offers up to $400 per month of donations.
 And another one, BioLife, offers between $20 and $50 per donation.
-Plus, if it's available, you may want to scout out the local college student newspaper to check for coupons and offers that will pay you more for each donation.
+Plus, you may want to scout out the local college student newspaper to check for offers that will pay you more for each donation.

 Side Effects of Plasma Donation

 Plasma donation is a very safe process, but there’s still a risk of side effects.
 The most noticeable short-term effects are bruising, faintness, and dehydration, according to Medical News Today.
 Some people could even experience an allergic reaction to some of the substances used in the procedures.
 Thankfully, there is a well-trained medical staff nearby in case of an emergency.

-Long-term effects of plasma donation are a bit more serious, especially if you donate a lot.
-You can end up with scarring on your arm from the needles going in.
-(Imagine explaining that one to friends and family!)
+Long-term effects of plasma donation are not too severe, even if you donate often.
+You can end up with scarring on your arm from the needles, which may be difficult to explain to friends and family.